williamtayeb/dotnetcore-identity-password-hasher/README.md

 # Note

-The original PasswordHasher class from .NET Core has been completely ported and is available in `src/PasswordHasher.t`.
+The original _PasswordHasher_ class from .NET Core has been completely ported and is available in `src/PasswordHasher.ts`.
 The class includes explicit method for generating V2 password hashes.